mozilla/thimble.mozilla.org/README.md

 To fully use Thimble locally, you need to first setup Brackets locally first.
 This can be done by following the steps outlined below:

-- Fork and clone the [Brackets repository](https://github.com/mozilla/brackets)
+- Fork the [Brackets repository](https://github.com/mozilla/brackets) and then clone it to your local machine using `git clone --recursive https://github.com/<your_username>/brackets.git` (replace `<your_username>` with your Github username for the account you forked Brackets into)
 - In the cloned repository directory, run `npm install` to install the dependencies for Brackets
 - Run `npm run build` to create the built editor files that will be used by Thimble
 - Run `npm start` to start a server that will allow the editor to be accessed on [http://localhost:8000/src](http://localhost:8000/src)